KasperskyLab/klara/install/README.md

 ## Repository control

-KLara worker checks only if the repository control file exists in order to prepare to run the Yara scan.
+KLara Workers check only if the repository control file exists in order to prepare the Yara scan.
 Contents of the file should only be an empty JSON string:

 ```
 {}